-Research Design: Explanatory design was used for this study.
-Purposive method was used to select five manufacturing companies (Bento Pharmaceutical Company, Ibadan; Yale Nigeria Limited; Bond Pharmaceutical Company, Awe - Oyo; Sweetco Nigeria Limited, Ibadan and

-Black Horse Plastic Company, Ibadan) operating in Oyo State.
+Explanatory design was used for this study.
+Purposive method was used to select five manufacturing companies (Bento Pharmaceutical Company, Ibadan; Yale Nigeria Limited; Bond Pharmaceutical Company, Awe - Oyo; Sweetco Nigeria Limited, Ibadan and Black Horse Plastic Company, Ibadan) operating in Oyo State.
+The choice of these manufacturing companies is based on the fact that they are all located in Oyo State and it is expected to have uniform promotional strategies.
 Simple random sampling technique was used to select fifty (50) staffers from the marketing departments of the selected companies as a sample size for the study.